seud0nym/tch-gui-unhide/extras/README.md

 ## tch-gui-unhide-xtra.adblock
 Creates a GUI interface for the [`Adblock`](https://openwrt.org/packages/pkgdata/adblock) package that allows you to block ads at the router level.
 #### Firmware Applicability
-Should be applicable to all firmware versions supported by `tch-gui-unhide`, as long as you install the firmware-specific prerequisites.
+Should be applicable to all firmware versions supported by `tch-gui-unhide` (except 20.4 as there is no compatible repository for firmware 20.4 packages), as long as you install the firmware-specific prerequisites.
 #### Prerequisites
 ##### CA Certificates
 The System CA Certificates must be updated.
 You can do this either by (preferably) running the [`update-ca-certificates`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#update-ca-certificates) script, or by manually installing the CA certificates packages using `opkg install ca-certificates ca-bundle`.
 The `update-ca-certificates` script will install the latest available certificates (and gives you the option to schedule a regular job to update them), whereas the opkg packages may not contain the latest certificates.
 ##### adblock
-Requires adblock version 3.5 to be installed using the `opkg` command.
+Requires adblock version 3.5 to be installed using the `opkg` command (see **opkg Configuration** [`below`](https://github.com/seud0nym/tch-gui-unhide/tree/master/extras#opkg-Configuration)).
 Different firmware versions have different dependencies:
+###### Firmware 20.4
+Not applicable.
+There is no compatible repository for firmware 20.4 packages.
 ###### Firmware 20.3.c
 `opkg install adblock uclient-fetch`
 ###### Firmware 18.1.c